 Be Honest and Solve Issues Quickly

 Some young couples do not like to voice concerns about their relationship because they don't want to lose the other person.
 The problem with this is that they end up losing the other person anyway because they don't talk things out.
 When you have a problem with your boyfriend or girlfriend, talk to him or her about it.
 If you can settle issues as they come up, you will feel a lot happier and secure in your relationship.

 The majority of high school couples do not make it past graduation.
-Many times it's because they didn't follow the tips above, they moved on to date other people or went their separate ways after graduation.
+Many times it's because they didn't follow teen dating tips, they moved on to date other people or went their separate ways after graduation.
 So don't feel bad if you end up breaking up with someone you thought you would be with forever.
 There will be many other people available to you to date and it's only a matter of time before you feel that love for someone again.